0x264A/LeetCode/README.md

-Solutions for some LeetCode Problems written in C++.
+Solutions for some LeetCode Problems written in C++ and C#.